 According to UCLA Health Center, the one month period is required to avoid getting debris or glue in your eyes.

 if you’re going through non-facial surgeries, getting eyelash extensions within three weeks or sooner may be approved by the doctor.
-However, false lashes aren’t generally approved that quickly in most cases because there are higher chances of infections post-surgery.
+Different procedures might have different recommendations therefore you should always consult with your doctor before getting your lashes done.

 While nurses can wear eyelash extensions at the hospital, the same doesn’t hold for patients during surgery.

 As every surgery is crucial, it’s essential to follow your doctor’s advice to the letter.
 And that includes not wearing any makeup or jewelry, including eyelash extensions.

 As you learned above, anesthesiologists tape your eyes shut during surgery to avoid corneal abrasion and infections.
 They’re strictly instructed to prevent contaminations in a sterile space (Operation Theater).
 Moreover, if you have extensions on, they may even fall out unevenly when the tape is peeled out post-surgery.